Yashikajain/aws-test-project/README.md

 # aws-test-project
 Test project
-Trying to use github actions
+Trying to use github actions to deploy to AWS